Advertiser Disclosure

 Best Premium Travel Rewards Credit Card

-So if you’re a frequent traveler and have enough expenses to make the most of the rewards overall, you should be looking for the highest-tier credit card.
+If you’re a frequent traveler and have enough expenses to make the most of the rewards overall, you should be looking for the highest-tier credit card.

-You might be charged a larger annual fee up-front, but by making the most of the enhanced bonus categories, you’ll end up ahead in terms of value earned from credit card spending.
+You might be charged a larger annual fee upfront, but by making the most of the enhanced bonus categories, you’ll end up ahead in terms of value earned from credit card spending.

-So without further ado, let’s get into our best premium travel rewards credit card.
+Without further ado, let’s get into our best premium travel rewards credit card.

 Winner: Chase Sapphire Reserve®